 - Dark chocolate

 Many times, when you are feeling anxious, you may decide to have a glass of alcohol to calm your nerves and jitteriness.
 After all, alcohol is a sedative, and it depresses your central nervous system’s activity, which in turn makes you feel relaxed.

 In a social situation, this might relax and soothe you in the short term, but ultimately, it is not the best solution or treatment for your anxiety.

 Many individuals with anxiety and panic disorders end up regularly abusing drugs and alcohol to feel better.
 It might help them feel better for a while, but it can lead to addiction and dependency in the long run.

 In many scenarios, it might be crucial to treat a drug or alcohol problem first before the anxiety disorder is addressed.
 Long-term or chronic use of alcohol can eventually make the condition worse.

 Anxiety disorders can be effectively treated with psychotherapy, medication, or a combination of both.
 Some individuals who have mild anxiety disorders, or a phobia of something they can easily evade, opt to live with the unpleasant condition and avoid treatments.

 However, it is essential to understand that anxiety and panic disorder can be treated, even in severe cases.
 Although anxiety usually does not disappear entirely, you can learn to manage it and live a healthy and happy life effectively.

-If you are searching for anxiety therapy, CRC Treatment Center in Chicago is here to help.
+If you are searching for anxiety therapy, Chicago Rehab Center is here to help.